 A young woman (Stanley Timberlake) dumps her fiancée (Craig Fleming) and runs off with her sister's (Roy Timberlake) husband (Peter Kingsmill).
 They marry, settle in Baltimore, and Stanley ...
 See full summary »

-A piano teacher believes that her fiancé, a cellist, was killed on the battlefield.
-When he returns alive, they marry, but are menaced and threatened by a wealthy, egotistical composer she started dating on the rebound after she became convinced her love had died.
+A piano teacher believes that her fiancé was killed on the battlefield.
+When he miraculously returns, they decide to marry, but are threatened by a wealthy, egotistical composer the piano teacher started dating on the rebound after she became convinced her love had died.

 Middle-aged Oscar winning actress Margaret Elliot - Maggie to those that know her - is a Hollywood has-been.
 Her life is in shambles.
 She clings to the hope of resurrecting her past movie stardom as a leading ingénue.
 No one will hire her, she's penniless with creditors selling off anything that she owns that is of monetary value, and she has no one to turn to that can see her through financially.
 She has in the past supported her sister and brother-in-law, who still want to use her as their meal ticket.
 Divorced from her actor husband, she shares joint custody of their teen-aged daughter Gretchen, from who Maggie tries to hide her problems.
 When it looks as if Maggie has hit rock bottom, Jim Johannsen re-enters her life.
 Jim, who once had the stage name Barry Lester, got his big break in Hollywood movies by Maggie.
 He came to the quick realization that he was neither good as an actor or that he wanted to do it as a profession.
 He now works as a boat parts supplier and mechanic.
 Jim ...
 Written by

 27 of 40 people found this review helpful.